Lachee/discord-rpc-csharp/README.md

 .\build.ps1 -target Default -ScriptArgs '-buildType="Release"'
 ```

 The AppVeyor has been setup with appropriate [Artifacts](https://ci.appveyor.com/project/Lachee/discord-rpc-csharp/build/artifacts) too.
 If you want the absolutely latest version, have a look there.
+Now with Unity Packages!

 The Nuget project is to be announced.